-The wrong remodeling project can become a money pit that strips your bank account right down to the studs.
+However, the wrong remodeling project can become a money pit that strips your bank account right down to the studs.
 Here are 15 ways to identify the fixer-uppers worth your time and money.

 1. Make cool calculations